 For the most part, purity isn’t something to be concerned with.
 A purer coin isn’t necessarily better or more valuable than a similar coin that is less pure.
 Some gold coins, namely American Eagles and the South African Krugerrand, are alloyed with base metals for strength.
 But they contain the same amount of gold as a .9999 pure coin.
 There are certain purity requirements for physical precious metals to be included in IRAs.
 Most common gold and silver bullion products are IRA-eligible.

-This is actually a non-issue for the vast majority of bullion transactions.
+This is a non-issue for the vast majority of bullion transactions.
 Purchases made by credit card, check, or bank wire generally don’t need to be reported by dealers to the IRS or other government agencies.
-With a rare exceptions, only actual cash transactions of more than $10,000 must be reported to the government.
+With rare exceptions, only actual cash transactions of more than $10,000 must be reported to the government.
 Don’t be tricked into buying a pricey collectible coin touted as “non-reportable” or “non-confiscateable” when in reality common bullion coins aren’t going to be reported or confiscated either.

 All bullion products offer the opportunity to profit from rising metal prices.
 Some bullion products offer the opportunity for additional profit due to the potential for premium increases.
 For example, premiums on historic, no-longer minted coins such as 90% silver quarters can rise when demand for them rises.
 1933 gold coins offered by Money Metals Exchange can now be had for minimal premiums that stand to rise if collector interest in them grows.
 Some current limited-mintage coin releases could also acquire collectible value over time.
-(That said, Money Metals urges investors to focus on low premium items when making purchases.
+(That said, Money Metals urges investors to focus on low-premium items when making purchases.
 If the premium somehow rises over time, consider selling those items and using the proceeds to buy more ounces at lower premiums.)